 We leave Antarctica and head north across the Drake Passage.
 Join our lecturers and naturalists on deck as we search for seabirds and whales.
 We will also enjoy some final lectures.
 Take the chance to relax and reflect on our fascinating adventures over the past days.

 December 8, 2023: Disembark Polar Pioneer at approximately 8:00 AM.
 Expedition concludes.
 Flights can be arranged for any time after 11:00 AM this day.
 We’ll have a bus transfer from the pier to the Ushuaia Airport, leaving from just outside the port at a time TBD.
 If your flights are later in the day, you can take taxis on your own.

-Moderate: You must be able to embark and disembark zodiacs in possibly rough waves and you must be able to handle walking in snow and on possibly slippery, uneven ground.
+Moderate: You will need to be able to walk up and down the ship’s steep gangway.
+You must be able to embark and disembark zodiacs in possibly rough waves and you must be able to handle walking in snow and on possibly slippery, uneven ground.

 What to Bring